powell-clark/supervised-machine-learning/README.md

 ## Contributing & License

-This project is licensed under the Apache License 2.0
+Copyright © 2025 Powell-Clark Limited
-Copyright (c) 2025 Powell-Clark Limited
+Licensed under the Apache License, Version 2.0

 ### Contributing
 We welcome community contributions to improve these educational materials!
 Here's how you can help: